Pricing Your Professional Services –

 - What to do about clients who "take advantage" of flat fee arrangements

-- Why it's easier to provide more value and wow clients with "high end," more expensive services than it is with run of the mill offerings
+- Why it’s easier to provide more value and wow clients with “high end,” more expensive services than it is with run-of-the-mill offerings

 - Why your clients don't care how long or hard you work